overstory/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    returned.
 To check a block's status independently, use the `Statuses endpoint <#get--statuses?tx_id=tx_id|block_id=block_id>`_.
    To check the votes on a block, have a look at the `votes endpoint <#votes>`_.

-   :param block_id: block ID
+   :query string block_id: block ID
-   :type block_id: hex string

    **Example request**: